 - Stanback fellows are also required to meet with their supervisor for an end-of-summer evaluation and feedback meeting.

 - Finally, all Stanback fellows must submit a synopsis of their overall learning experience and a thank you to the Stanback family at the conclusion of the fellowship.
-The synopsis and thank you are shared with Mr. and Mrs. Stanback.
+The synopsis and thank you are shared with the Stanback family.

-Most students receive a gross payment of $5,000 or $6,000 (less tax withholding) in funding distributed in two (2) monthly allotments (May and July, assuming all paperwork completed by April 15)*.
+Gross payment amount is based on fellowship location and duration.
+Most students receive a gross payment of $7,000 (less tax withholding) in funding distributed in two (2) monthly allotments (May and July, assuming all paperwork completed by May 1)*.

 *Note that Nicholas School staff members may not provide tax assistance, so please consult your income tax adviser for income tax and withholding advice, or visit Duke Finance for assistance.
 In order to receive payment for your fellowship, all payroll information must be completed by the student in person (Durham, NC) prior to the end of the Spring semester.